RhysWheater/wargame/Rules.md

 1. **Disrupted**: Severely impaired.
 1. **Destroyed**: Removed from battlefield.
 1. Units degrade one state when they take a *hit*.
-1. Use tokens, markers, dice, or dials to track unit states.
+1. Use tokens, markers, dice, or whatever method you prefer to track unit states.

 ---